 For hunting cartridges, the stopping power is one of the more important performance characteristics.
 You donât want to spend the night tracking through the woods after an injured animal because the bullet didnât have enough power to drop it cleanly.
 For those who are more interested in long-range shooting, this section might not carry the weight the ballistics section has.
 Regardless, there is no harm in knowing as much about your cartridge of choice as possible.

 There are several components to stopping power of a particular cartridge.
 Two of these components that we will look at are the kinetic energy that is associated with the bullet as it travels downrange and the how well the bullet penetrates the target.

-Both cartridges have a tremendous amount of energy at the shorter distances, over 2,500ft.lb average muzzle energy for both.
-Both cartridges tend to bleed energy at the same rate as they move down range as the differences between the averages remain within 50ft.lbs of energy throughout the 500 yards.
-Both cartridges and their five rounds have over 1,000ft.lbs of energy out at the 500-yard mark, and we also see that there is not really in patterns when it comes to each cartridge grouping together.
+Both cartridges have a tremendous amount of energy at shorter distances, over 2,500ft.lb average muzzle energy for both.
+They also tend to bleed energy at the same rate as they move downrange as the differences between the averages remain within 50ft.lbs of energy throughout the 500 yards.
+Both cartridges and their five rounds have over 1,000ft.lbs of energy out at the 500-yard mark, and we also see that there is not really any patterns when it comes to each cartridge grouping together.
 There is a lot of overlap between the two cartridges with both of them having rounds that carry a significantly more amount of energy while others fall behind.

 Average Bullet Kinetic Energy (ft.lbs)